syncfusion-content/xamarin-docs/Xamarin/Accordion/Getting-Started.md

 You can download accordion sample for Xamarin.Forms here [AccordionGettingStarted](https://github.com/SyncfusionExamples/xamarin_accordion_getting_started).

+N> When adding the template control inside the StackLayout or Grid with the height as Auto, the child element will not get the height at run time changes.
+Since the SfAccordion is entirely a template-based control, we cannot determine the default height value to the control.
+So it is recommended to provide the `HorizontalOptions` and `VerticalOptions` as `FillAndExpand` options for the control.

 ## Animation duration

 `SfAccordion` allows you to customize the expanding and collapsing of accordion item by using the [AnimationDuration](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Accordion.SfAccordion.html#Syncfusion_XForms_Accordion_SfAccordion_AnimationDuration) property.
 By default, the animation duration is 250 milliseconds.